-The mainsail cover was my first canvas sewing project.
+The mainsail cover was my very first canvas sewing project.
 I used it to get the feel of working with canvas and to practice sewing with our standard New Home sewing machine.
 If you already have a home sewing machine, it will probably work okay for up to several layers of canvas, depending on the thickness.
 Four yards of canvas was more than enough for me to make a 10′ mainsail cover and a new outboard engine cover with remnants left over for smaller projects.
-I ordered the canvas from SailRite along with the thread, front zipper, hook and loop fastener tape around the mast, and twist fasteners for under the boom.
+I ordered the canvas from SailRite along with the V-92 White UV Bonded Polyester Thread, YKK #10 White Separating Molded Tooth Zipper, hook and loop fastener tape around the mast, and twist fasteners for under the boom.

 I took the old cover apart at the seams, laid out the parts on the new canvas, and traced around them with a soapstone pencil, also from SailRite.
 I cut the parts out with scissors but later, when I made the cabin cushion covers, I discovered how much better a hotknife works for cutting synthetic marine canvas like Sunbrella.
 Instead of the edges unravelling, they fuse solid.
 That not only makes them easier to work with and prevents getting pieces of thread everywhere, it also ensures that they won’t come loose after years of use and abuse.
 Rather than buy an expensive industrial hotknife, I made my own hotknife solution.

 The rest of this project was simply sewing it together in the same way as the old cover and installing the twist fasteners and the end tie.
 SailRite has plenty of how-to videos on all of the necessary steps including a video on making a mainsail cover from start to finish using one of their kits.
 If you don’t have an old cover to use as a pattern, I recommend a kit.
 I purchased one for a foredeck sail bag.